root0emir/WebSombraX/README.md

 # WebSombra
-WebSombra is an advanced cyber security tool that analyzes websites.
+WebSombraX is an advanced cyber security tool that analyzes websites.